Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 --- abstract

-Abstract
 Naive Distance Vector based Routing protocols like RIP (RFC here) suffer from a phenomena called the "count-to-infinity problem"  in the event of a failure event.
-This Internet draft extends the RIP with two simple flags that allow the network to recover quickly and reliably, with no chance of the count to infinity problem to occurr.
-The basic idea is that the network assumes a node failure in case a direct neighbor reports a loss of connection.
-All traffic to that node is halted and all routing information that still advertises the failed node as up is discarded, until a direct neighbor of the node reports it to be reachable.
-This direct knowledge is flagged in the new routing information, making clear that the failure event is known, but the advertised route is still available in spite of that.
-Then this new route is propagated through the network and traffic to the node resumes via the available link.
+This Internet draft extends a naive Distance Vector Routing implementation with two simple flags that allow the network to recover quickly and reliably, with no chance of the count to infinity problem to occurr.

 --- middle